-Hort Innovation is responsible for investing the chestnut marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Chestnut Fund.
-Read on for a snapshot of activities and results from 2018/19.
+Hort Innovation is responsible for investing the chestnut marketing levy into a range of activities to drive awareness and consumption of chestnuts, under the Hort Innovation Chestnut Fund.
+Read on for a snapshot of activities and results from the 2020/21 marketing program.

 These marketing activities are strategic levy investments in the Hort Innovation Chestnut Fund